hryom/cathdb/README.md

 cathdb
 ======

-Use of content models (eg. DocBook) for catholic documents
+Use of content models (eg. DocBook) for catholic documents.